QuTech-Delft/quantuminspire/README.md

 ## Known issues

 * Authentication for the Quantum Inspire platform is currently password only; this will change to API-token based authentication in the near future;
-* It is not possible to simulate algorithms that do not use full state projection
+* It is not possible to simulate algorithms that do not use full state projection through Qiskit / ProjectQ
 * Some test-cases call protected methods
 * Known issues and common questions regarding the Quantum Inspire platform can be found in the [FAQ](https://www.quantum-inspire.com/faq/).

 ## Bug reports